SamanaPranesh/Screening-Test---Iris-/README.md

 - **`Screening Test - DS.docx`**: The assignment questions or related documentation for the screening test.

 ## Usage
-Ensure you have the required dataset `iris.csv` and  JSON file `testing.json` available in the same directory as the Python code file.
+Ensure you have the required dataset `iris.csv` and  JSON file `testing.json` available.
 Replace `json_path` and `data_path` with the actual file paths on your system.

 ## Table of Contents